CaremOstor/databases_learning/README.md

 # databases_learning
-Some simple sql scripts with examples of basic syntax Works on PostgreSQL
+Some simple sql scripts with examples of basic syntax.

+Works on PostgreSQL